 The Squam Lakes Association manages the Lakes Region Conservation Corps AmeriCorps program, and is one of eight host sites within the program.
 Click the link above to learn more about the program that is the driving force behind the Lakes Region's conservation efforts!

 The Squam Lakes Association is a non-profit conservation organization that works to conserve the natural beauty, peaceful character, and resources of the Squam watershed.
 Through conservation, education, and low-impact recreation, the SLA promotes the protection, careful use, and shared enjoyment of the Squam Lakes Region.

-Winter/Spring Lakes Region Conservation Corps members at the SLA receive the following over the course of the program:
+Full-Term Lakes Region Conservation Corps members serving at the SLA receive the following over the course of the program:

 - NH Commercial boating license

 - Bi-weekly stipend: $765.22 ($17,700 aggregate; subject to taxes)

 - AmeriCorps Education Award upon succesful completion of the program and 1700 hours minimum: $6,895

 - Eligible for student loan forbearance on eligible loans